Why choose this course

 During the course, you will learn through a combination of regular language pair-specific practice modules, highlighting different aspects of the translation and interpreting profession, simulations of multilingual events (mock conferences, guided campus tours, distance interpreting), industry-relevant work in a translation agency, and a background lecture.
 Our experienced academic staff will help you develop a broad understanding of the current and future challenges in the field, while our professional translators and interpreters bring their workplace experience, standards and up-to-date knowledge of the market, into the classroom.

 You will enjoy regular contact with professional translators and interpreters in your practice-based modules and gain advanced knowledge of how technologies are shaping up the translation and interpreting industry.
-You will benefit from course components that emphasise the business aspects of the translation and interpreting profession.
+You’ll benefit from course components that emphasise the business aspects of the translation and interpreting profession.

-You will also gain further insights into the industry from the external guest speakers we invite to our Centre for Translation Studies seminars, such as:
+You will gain further insights into the industry from the external guest speakers we invite to our Centre for Translation Studies seminars and workshops, such as:

 - Professional translators and interpreters